 - We welcome applicants from across the arts and sciences, current professionals or career changers, from the UK or abroad.

-Four different strands of the MSc Museum Studies are offered.
+Three different strands of the MSc Museum Studies are offered.

-The Theory and Practice strand is our standard museum studies programme where the museum itself is the primary object of study.
+The Theory and Practice strand is our standard Museum Studies programme where the museum itself is the primary object of study.

 Information for international students